scott-fryxell/jumpoff/public/index.md

 # Real talk

 The other social networks are designed to manipulate users into maximum engagement.
 They take manipulation as gospel.
 Their logic is as follows: We are a business that makes money from advertising.
 Advertising is manipulation.
 We're just doing what our users accept is happening.

 Thats how you justify yourself into a nice home and a sick Audi.

 This is not the internet that I signed up for.
 What I saw back in the 90's were people that wanted to build an internet for everyone.
 I hate to say it now, but I believed in that internet.

 We wanted to make knowledge available so that everyone could feel what it's like to live an intellectually engaged life.
-That future seemed thrilling to me, a poor kid, with nowhere to go.
+That future seemed thrilling to me – a poor kid, with nowhere to go.

 We don't have that world today do we?
 Even though the best and the brightest have bad a generation and a half to figure it out.
 They just went for that advertising money, and told us all our music was worth 0.086 pennies a listen.
 They are doing the same thing their parents did – hoarding all the opportunity for themselves, shrinking the pie so that they can get a bigger slice.